 “Therefore I tell you, do not worry about your life, what you will eat or drink; or about your body, what you will wear.
 Is not life more than food, and the body more than clothes?
 Look at the birds of the air; they do not sow or reap or store away in barns, and yet your heavenly Father feeds them.
 Are you not much more valuable than they?
 Can any one of you by worrying add a single hour to your life?

 “And why do you worry about clothes?
 See how the flowers of the field grow.
 They do not labor or spin.
 Yet I tell you that not even Solomon in all his splendor was dressed like one of these.
 If that is how God clothes the grass of the field, which is here today and tomorrow is thrown into the fire, will he not much more clothe you—you of little faith?Matthew 6:25-30 NIV

-So Jesus encourages them to trust in the heavenly Father for the necessities of life.
+So Jesus encouraged them to trust in the heavenly Father for the necessities of life.
 God provides for the small insignificant birds of the air and flowers of the field.
-How much more do you think he cares for us.
+How much more do you think he cares for us?
 This is not a license to do nothing and expect to have everything provided for us.
 But I should place my trust in the Father rather than my own ability to provide.

 Don’t Worry Over the Future

 So do not worry, saying, ‘What shall we eat?’ or ‘What shall we drink?’ or ‘What shall we wear?’
 For the pagans run after all these things, and your heavenly Father knows that you need them.
 But seek first his kingdom and his righteousness, and all these things will be given to you as well.
 Therefore do not worry about tomorrow, for tomorrow will worry about itself.
 Each day has enough trouble of its own.Matthew 6:31-34 NIV